SansGuidon/bookmarks/README.md

 * [Joshua Kerievsky](https://www.industriallogic.com/blog/evolutionary-design/) - (2015) Evolutionary Design | agile's most valuable practice?
 * [Tim Ottinger](http://agileotter.blogspot.be/2017/11/taking-breaks-in-disciplined-way.html) - (2017) Taking Breaks in a Disciplined Way | Take breaks otherwise pairing will drain your energy
 > we don't take breaks because we are tired, we take breaks so that we are never tired.
+* [Tim Ottinger](https://www.industriallogic.com/blog/stop-per-person-swimlanes/) - (2015) Stop Per-Person Swimlanes in Kanban
+> People will not work together to complete stories if they each have "their own work" to do.
+* [Tim Ottinger](http://agileotter.blogspot.be/2015/04/individual-work-assignments-neither.html) - (2015) Individual Work Assignments: Neither Agile Nor Team
+* [Teresa Amabile and Steven J. Kramer](https://hbr.org/2011/05/the-power-of-small-wins) - (2011) The Power of Small Wins | making progress in meaningful work | Managers can help employees see how their work is contributing.

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)